ramakarl/OpenGLText/README.md

 # OpenGLText: Efficient and Simple GL Text Rendering
-# fork by R.Hoetzlein
+## fork by R.Hoetzlein
-# original by T.Lorach
-# based on GLText 0.3.1 and Freetype2
+## original by T.Lorach, based on GLText 0.3.1 and Freetype2

 This pair of cpp and h file provides a very easy way to draw text in OpenGL, *using fonts generated from Truetype fonts*.